Medium to large in size the Alemow can be recognized by its protruding mammilla or its knob-like and bumpy exterior. Its shape is round to ovate.

 Pineberries are native to Chile and received their botanical name (chiloensis) through the discovery of the fruit by Spanish explorers and botanists who referred to the berry as "chili" and described it as an exceptional tasting and easy to eat berry like fruit.
 Pineberries are the oldest known strawberry and are one of the two strawberries responsible for the creation of the common strawberry we know today.
 They have been growing wild and in organic cultivation in an area within Chile called the Mananal, which is a sheltered mountain range region overlooking the ocean.
 They grow in this region during winter and are associated with Christmas and New Year.
 They are sold directly by the farmers at local markets and trade fairs.
 It was through the discovery of the pineberries original source material in France that Dutch horticulturists propelled the fruit into commercial cultivation.
 After six years of diligent research and development, small scale commercial crops were made available in the Netherlands and are now also grown in the UK in greenhouse controlled environments.

 Recipes that include Pineberries.
 One is easiest, three is harder.

 |Feeling Food||Banana, Lemon, Ricotta Cake with Pineberries and Strawberries|

-Someone spotted Pineberries using the Specialty Produce app for iPhone and Android.
+People have spotted Pineberries using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.